major-segfault/khalilstemmler-website-2019/src/pages/articles/software-design-architecture/full-stack-software-design.md

 Software that doesn't serve the needs of it's users, simply isn't good software.

-And since the needs of our users change often, it's important to make sure that software **can be changed**.
+And since the needs of our users changes often, it's important to make sure that software **can was designed in order to be changed**.

-If software cannot be changed (easily), that also makes it bad software, because it will prevent us for satisfying the _current_ needs of our users.
+If software cannot be changed (easily), that <u>makes it bad software</u>, because it prevents us from satisfying the _current_ needs of our users.

 ---